wireapp/brand/Tone of Voice.md

 Avoid abbreviations where possible.
 Use “for example” or “such as” instead of “e.g.” or “that is” instead of “i.e.”. – or, better yet – edit copy to avoid these constructs entirely.

 ### Account
 People create an account with Wire.
-They can then ‘log in’ (two words when used as a verb) their account.
+They can then ‘log in’ _(two words when used as a verb)_ to their account.
 If used as a noun or adjective, it’s one word: ‘login’ (for example, ‘Please enter your login details’).

 People can ‘sign out’ of the application and change their password by selecting the ‘Profile’ link.
 However, any other maintenance activities will usually take place in the interface itself, as and when the user needs it.